 If an additional partner is allowed, then the following could be the scenarios.
 Probably the best decision if one person in a marriage is bisexual, is to find another bisexual to be in the relationship.
 That way the relationship is equal and each individual has two people to sleep with.
 If both people in the marriage are bisexual, then that could lead to the possibility of another woman and man to the marriage, with a total of four people having a covenant of only sleeping with members in that group.
 Nevertheless, a bisexual husband could also get married to a gay guy.
 This would fulfill the permanent relationship for the gay guy and the sexual or emotional need of the husband.
 A similar situation would be if the wife was bisexual, she could marry a lesbian.
 Though it would be unnatural for a lesbian or gay guy to sleep with the opposite gender, that doesn't mean that s/he won't if any jealousy arose between any of the partners in the relationship.

 I know there is a lot of temptation out there and you can fall in love with other people but promiscuity is very dangerous.
 If someone else wants to sleep with you then you can say that you can't because you are in a relationship.
-It may help for those in a relationship to allow each other to look at another person's private parts without any exchange of bodily fluids or sex.
+You and your partner (boyfriend or girlfriend) could still wear a gold ring on your finger to show that you are in a relationship if not married.
+Maybe individuals will do the right thing and not pursue any sexual encounters with you.
+In order to get rid of sexual desire, it may help for those in a relationship to allow each other to look at another person's private parts without any exchange of bodily fluids or sex.
 This would include looking at naked photos on the internet or seeing someone naked in person.
 Sometimes the best way to get rid of sexual lust is seeing a naked person.
 This can actually prevent cheating.

 The above picture is a 2nd or 3rd Century stone relief showing three boats and their sailors battling a rough sea.
 Notice that all of the sailors are completely naked.